 8. Turn down brightness

 Lighting the pixels on your device's Retina display requires a lot of energy.
-In fact, in testing, excessive screen brightness was the single biggest iPhone battery killer we found.
-A few years ago we ran the following test and found that at full brightness, an iPhone 5 lasted 6 hours, 21 minutes while playing 720p video.
+In fact, in testing, excessive screen brightness was the single biggest iPhone and iPad battery killer we found.
+A few years ago we found that at full brightness, an iPhone 5 lasted 6 hours, 21 minutes while playing 720p video.
 When we set the screen to half brightness, the same phone lasted 9 hours, 48 minutes.
 That's a huge difference.

 While the screen is on, you're consuming power, so make sure that your iPhone or iPad isn't awake when you don't need it to be.
 If you want to get the maximum battery life, it's wise to set the Auto Lock to an ultra-low 30 seconds - an option that has been available since the iOS 9 update.